 Why it’s awesome: Samaria National Park is home to the Samaria Gorge, one of the most stunning natural hotspots in Crete and the longest gorge in Europe.
 Covering some 18 kilometres (11+ miles), the scenic gorge takes around six hours to hike.
 Home to various creatures and plants and boasting glorious views, the challenging hike is a top way to enjoy the great outdoors and appreciate Crete’s picturesque landscapes.
 You should be physically fit to undertake the hike and you should pay attention to any safety warnings.

-What to do there: Don sturdy footwear and fill up your water bottles ahead of your hike and make your way to the starting point on the Omalos Plateau.
+What to do there: Don sturdy footwear and fill up your reusable water bottle, which should definitely be on your Greece packing list, ahead of your hike and make your way to the starting point on the Omalos Plateau.
 Admire the vistas from the viewpoint and pass through The Gates—a narrow section of gorge flanked by towering rocks.
 Marvel at Mother Nature’s handiwork as you hike the trail and keep your eyes open for wildlife like the hardy and endangered goat-like kri-kri, birds, spiny mice, and Cretan badgers.
 You’ll also spot an interesting array of fauna.
 Watch your step as you cover rocky terrain, walk along wooden platforms across the water, and traverse steep inclines and declines.

 Why it’s awesome: The small coastal village of Myrtos is something of a hidden gem on the island of Crete.
 Although not as quiet as it once was, it still sees relatively few visitors when compared with other places on the island.
 Whitewashed walls line the narrow streets and roads lead down the hillside to the beach and promenade.
 Many of the quaint homes have pots of colourful flowers outside and the ambience is chilled out and laid back.